aboutcode-org/vulnerablecode/README.rst

     # Enter an interactive environment with all dependencies setup.
     nix develop
     > ./manage.py ... # invoke the local checkout
-    > vulnerablecode-manage.py ... # invoke the installed manage.py in the nix store
+    > vulnerablecode-manage.py ... # invoke manage.py as installed in the nix store

     # Test the import prodecure using the Nix version.
     ./test-import-using-nix.sh --all # import everything